-1. Record the varaibles you decide to use, why you chose them, and how you refine them.
+1. Record the variables you decide to use, why you chose them, and how you refined them.

 In my case I had several spreadsheets which I selected from a cohort study database, and slowly refined so that I know exactly which variables I’ve pruned from my dataset and why.
 I’ve kept the source ID for each variable as well as my own description of what it is.
 This is essentially a data dictionary.